-Certain owners have had turbo failures under 100k miles while others had engines replaced under warranty, however these appear to be more the exception than the rule.
-Then there are the odd report of blown head gaskets, cylinder head replacement under warranty.
+Certain owners have had turbo failures under 100k miles while others had engines replaced under warranty, however, these appear to be more the exception than the rule.
+Then there is the odd report of blown head gaskets, cylinder head replacements under warranty.
 Again, not a common occurrence.

-Many are skeptical if the tiny 2.7 twin turbo’d engine would go the distance and even make 200k miles before turbo failures and feel the older proven 3.5 or new 5.0L is a better prospect if you’re expecting to rack up high mileage or need a good towing truck.
+Many are skeptical if the tiny 2.7 twin-turbo engine would go the distance and even make 200k miles before turbo failures and feel the older proven 3.5 or new 5.0L is a better prospect if you’re expecting to rack up high mileage or need a good towing truck.

-At this stage of the 2.7 Ecoboost life it appears most owners are happy with the little engines stellar performance.
-The 2020 models is reported to be even quieter and better overall experience than the 1st Gen.
+At this stage of the 2.7 Ecoboost life, it appears most owners are happy with the little engine’s stellar performance.
+The 2020 model is reported to be even quieter and better overall experience than the 1st Gen.

-Speak to any mechanic and he’ll tell you, that the longevity and reliability of your truck boils down to thorough and meticulous preventative maintenance being carried out.
-Combine that with highest quality lubricants and using only the best fuel available, will do wonders for your engines lifespan.
+Speak to any mechanic and he’ll tell you, that the longevity and reliability of your truck boil down to thorough and meticulous preventative maintenance being carried out.
+Combining that with the highest quality lubricants and using only the best fuel available, will do wonders for your engine’s lifespan.

 Known 2.7 Ecoboost Problems